 When pharmacists are asked to work long hours under grueling pressure, mistakes happen.
 And although many errors are minor, some of them can be extremely grave.

 It was Monday, one of the busiest days of the week, and the pharmacy in South Carolina was understaffed.
 A pharmacist handed a mother a bottle of pills that was supposed to contain Ritalin, a medication to control her 8-year-old daughter's hyperactivity.
 In fact, the pills inside were a diabetes drug, at 16 times the adult dosage.
 After taking the medication, the little girl sank into a coma and suffered permanent brain damage.
 The pharmacist who made the mistake, investigators discovered, was at the end of a 12-hour shift -- and a 60-hour work week.

 Statistics suggest that he's not alone.
-Pharmacists exhausted by the demands of a burgeoning health-care industry are making errors while filling prescriptions for customers, according to recent government reports.
+Pharmacists exhausted by the demands of a burgeoning health-care industry are making errors while filling prescriptions for customers, according to government reports.

 Long Hours, Grueling Pressure

 If the white-coated pharmacist who fills your prescription looks harried, it's no wonder.
 The conditions at many pharmacies are akin to sweat shops, analysts say.
 "In some retail locations, pharmacists are being asked to work 12-hour shifts, sometimes back to back," says Phillip Grauss, a senior pharmacist at Kaiser Permanente in Petaluma, California.
 "Pharmacists are being asked to handle 30 prescriptions an hour.
 That's two minutes to fill a prescription, counsel the patient, and check for potential drug interactions.
 Pharmacists are under incredible pressure to crank out prescriptions.
 It's no wonder mistakes are being made."